BiradarScripts/VR-FINAL_PROJECT-2025/README.md

 ##  Acknowledgments

-This project is undertaken as part of the **[Course Name/Code, e.g., "Multimodal Machine Learning (CS XXXX)"]** course at **[Your University Name]**.
+This project is undertaken as part of the **Visual Recognition** course at **International Institute of Information Technology, Bangalore**.
 We extend our gratitude to the course instructors and teaching assistants for their guidance and the opportunity to work on this exciting project.

----

-##  License

-This project is licensed under the **[Choose a License, e.g., MIT License]** - see the `LICENSE` file for details.

 ---